Episode 16 (Twin Peaks): Events

 Meanwhile, Donna visits Leland Palmer to deliver a tape of a song she, James and Maddy recorded together.
 Leland, while inhabited by BOB, asks Donna to dance with him and becomes aggressive, before being distracted by a knock on the door from Sheriff Truman.
 He informs Leland there has been another murder and asks him to come to the Roadhouse.

 At the Roadhouse, Cooper assembles all of the people he suspects might be BOB's host.
 While there, the Waiter offers people sticks of gum and tells Leland "that gum you like is going to come back in style", prompting Cooper to remember his earlier dream of the Red Room.
+Cooper then finally recalls the words the Laura of his dream whispered into his ear, "My father killed me."

-He determines that Leland is BOB's host but arrests Ben Horne.
-While Ben is about to be imprisoned again, Cooper and Sheriff Truman throw Leland into the interrogation room, where he goes into a manic fit.
+Now knowing Leland is BOB's host, Cooper with Truman and the other deputies stage a scene at sheriff's station to arrest Ben Horne.
+Cooper requests Leland accompany them to function as Ben's attorney.
+While Ben is escorted through the station, Cooper and Truman shove Leland into the interrogation room and lock him in.
+Trapped, Leland goes into a manic fit, to the shock of those watching.

-Inside the interrogation room, BOB confesses—through Leland's body—that he murdered Theresa Banks, Laura Palmer and Maddy Ferguson.
+Inside the interrogation room, BOB confesses through Leland's body to Cooper and the others that he murdered Theresa Banks, Laura Palmer and Maddy Ferguson.
 When Cooper, Albert, Sheriff Truman and Hawk leave, BOB chants a poem ending with the phrase "fire, walk with me."
-The water sprinklers turn on and BOB forces Leland to commit suicide by ramming his head into a steel door.
-BOB vacates Leland's body and Leland, in his dying moments, reveals the nature of his possession.
-Cooper comforts Leland through his last moments and Leland dies after seeing a vision of Laura.
+The water sprinklers turn on, triggered by smoke from Dick Tremayne's cigarette, and BOB forces Leland to commit suicide by ramming his head into the door.
+BOB vacates Leland's body, and Leland becomes aware of what BOB did while in his body and reveals the nature of his possession as he dies.
+Cooper comforts Leland through his last moments by reciting a paraphrase of a passage from the Bardo Thodol, and Leland dies after seeing a vision of Laura.

-Cooper, Albert, Sheriff Truman and Major Garland Briggs (Don S. Davis) walk through the woods outside of Twin Peaks discussing Leland's possession and death.
-Albert concludes that BOB is just "the evil that men do" and Sheriff Truman questions where BOB might have gone to.
-An unseen character then runs through the woods and an owl flies out from a large white light.
+Cooper, Rosenfield, Sheriff Truman, and Major Garland Briggs (Don S. Davis) walk through the woods discussing Leland's possession and death.
+Rosenfield concludes that BOB is simply "the evil that men do", and Sheriff Truman questions where BOB might have gone after leaving Leland's body.
+Cooper seems unsure how to respond.

+The viewer then sees the point-of-view of an unseen character, implied to be BOB, as it flees through the woods towards a white light, from which an owl emerges.